S Carolina push to be 49th state with hate crime law stalls

 The bill currently sits in the Senate.
 The clock is ticking.
 If senators don’t approve the proposal by the end of their session in May, everything goes back to square one.

-“We have great senators over there,” Gillard said.
+“We have great senators over there,” Gilliard said.
 “But now we need them to stand up.
 Show a little backbone.”

 Efforts to pass a hate crimes law in Wyoming, where the killing of gay college student Matthew Shepard led to the federal hate crimes law, have repeatedly failed including in 2021.
 There is no indication the issue will come up in the session that starts Monday.